Swrve/swrve-unity-sdk/README.md

 ### Send User Properties ###

 Assign user properties to send the status of the user.
 For example, create a custom user property called `premium`, and then target non-premium users and premium users in the dashboard.
-User properties are always strings in Swrve.

 ```
 Dictionary<string, string> attributes = new Dictionary<string, string>();